rocksolidwebdesign/cxxray/README.md

 - Q: "Which file formats does it support?"
 - A: "OBJ models and 24-bit uncompressed TGA textures"

-# Build
+# Build & Run

+## Linux & Mac

 Generate build and run the project.

+*See the OS specific notes for your OS below.*

-The ctest command will run the actual compiled binaries using some default arguments.
+The `ctest` command will run the actual compiled binaries using some default arguments.

 ```
 mkdir ../cxxray_build
 cd ../cxxray_build
 cmake -DCMAKE_BUILD_TYPE=Release ../cxxray
-cmake --build .
+cmake --build . --parallel 4
 ctest --verbose
 ```

-# Windows

-Install  Visual  Studio  for  usage  with  C++  and  open  a developer tools command prompt, run cmake from here.

-When  generating Visual  Studio  projects  for this  project using  CMake  and  subsequently   building  on  the  command line, the  compiled binaries  will end  up in  `.\Debug` and `.\Release` folders  respectively and  with the  `.exe` file extension.

-Modify any commands below accordingly.

 # Mac